Genotype encodings

 f7 Accepts any string of symbols, a "messy" genome

-f0Fuzzy Used for the evolution of fuzzy control systems embedded in f0 genotypes (see this paper and this movie)
+f0Fuzzy Used for the evolution of fuzzy control systems embedded in f0 genotypes (see paper 1, paper 2 and video)

 ... other encodings are easy to add

-The "Comparison of Different Genotype Encodings..." research paper contains more formal and detailed description of genetic formats, their properties, and mutation and crossover operators.
+The "Comparison of Different Genotype Encodings..." research paper contains more formal and detailed description of f0, f1 and f4, their properties, and mutation and crossover operators.
+To learn about fH, fB and fL, refer to this master's thesis.

 If you enter a genotype, you have to indicate its format.
 If it is, for example, f4, you should start the genotype with /*4*/ prefix.
 For multiline genotypes (like f0), you can also use another style for such a prefix: //0.
 If there is no format prefix, f1 is assumed.

-Although some genotype formats may look complicated, they are easy to learn.
+Although some genotype formats may look complicated, the direct ones are easy to learn.
 Just open the "new genotype" window and experiment with genotypes.
 You can enter anything valid and get an immediate preview!
 Select genes to see which creature parts are created by these genes.
 Click on creature parts to see which genes created them.
+This mechanism is explained in Genetic mappings in artificial genomes.